Boudoir Preparation Guide

 The top 5 things I most frequently get asked to tweak are:

-Do you share my photographs online and on social media?
+Do you share my boudoir images online and on social media?

 Not without consent.
 I take your privacy very seriously.
 All the images you see on my website or social media have the expressed written permission of the client.
 Some of my clients like to share their images to inspire and empower others to do a boudoir photoshoot session as well, others save the images for themselves.
 Whatever you decide, I will honour your decision!